DivvyCloud/QuickStart/README.md

 The first page you will see is a admin setup page.

-## Updating the DivvyCloud Docker Environment
+## Upgrading the DivvyCloud Docker Environment

 ```bash
 cd QuickStart/